Arenal Activities

 Windsurfing

-Forty mile-per-hour winds are not uncommon from December through April on Lake Arenal.
-Warm waters, mild temperatures and characteristic high winds make this spot a paradise for windsurfers.
+Warm waters, mild temperatures and characteristic high winds make Lake Arenal a popular destination for windsurfers.
+The winds sometimes reach speeds of 40 mph Dec. through April on the west end of the lake.
 Lessons are available and windsurfing gear can be rented at several local hotels and shops around the lake.
 Most rental shops are located between the towns of Nuevo Arenal and Tilaran.

 Arenal Travel Guide